pereiragc/Econlite.jl/README.md

 w * (1 - τ)
 ```

 That allows you to easily reparametrize for a more complicated tax system.
+Same goes for aggregators, utility functions, etc.

 ## Related packages